yaruluo/49_List_inArraySlots/README.md

 No-arg initializes the list with a null in the aforementioned reference

 #### Methods
--Indexing method to follow the links from one node to the next for a certain number of steps (argument of 0 returns the first node)
+- Indexing method to follow the links from one node to the next for a certain number of steps (argument of 0 returns the first node)
--Method to determine length of list
+- Method to determine length of list
--Method to insert node after a certain index
+- Method to insert node after a certain index
--Method to overwrite the contents of a node, leaving link to subsequent node intact -Method to erase the contents of a node
+- Method to overwrite the contents of a node, leaving link to subsequent node intact
+- Method to erase the contents of a node
--Method to remove a node entirely
+- Method to remove a node entirely
--Method to add a node to the end of a list
+- Method to add a node to the end of a list
--Method to add the contents of a list of nodes to the end of a list
+- Method to add the contents of a list of nodes to the end of a list

 ### Remarks
 Implementation of a node object will be necessary.
 The node object will contain a reference to some useful data and a reference to the next node.